Website Design with SEO: Building a Site for Search Engines

 SEO and web design work together to deliver excellent user experiences.
 When done correctly, search engine optimization tactics focus on your customers first, and a well-formed framework satisfies search engines.

-In short, your website can make your business stand out among competitors, which is why Adobe reports, 73% of creative, technology, and marketing professionals “say their companies are investing in design to differentiate their brand.”
+In short, your website can make your business stand out among competitors, so Adobe reports that 73% of creative, technology, and marketing professionals “say their companies are investing in design to differentiate their brand.”

-Before you build a new website, get in touch with our Big Sea team to discuss the best way to go about it.
+Before you build a new website, contact our Big Sea team to discuss the best approach.